aflores255/SwapEthTokens/README.md

-# 🔁 SwapEthTokensApp
+# 🔁 SwapEthTokensApp – A Smart Contract for Token and ETH Swaps Using a Uniswap V2-Compatible Router

 ## 📌 Description

-**SwapEthTokensApp** is a Solidity smart contract that allows users to seamlessly swap between ERC-20 tokens and ETH using a Uniswap V2-compatible router.
-It supports most major swap scenarios including token-to-token, ETH-to-token, and token-to-ETH swaps.
+**SwapEthTokensApp** is a versatile and gas-efficient Solidity smart contract that enables users to perform secure and seamless swaps between ERC-20 tokens and ETH.
+Designed to work with any Uniswap V2-compatible router, it covers all major swap operations including token-to-token, ETH-to-token, and token-to-ETH – making it a powerful DeFi building block for any dApp.

-Built with **Solidity 0.8.28**, the contract uses OpenZeppelin's `SafeERC20` for secure token interactions and includes a comprehensive test suite written in **Foundry**, deployed and tested on **Arbitrum One**.
+Built with **Solidity 0.8.28**, the contract uses OpenZeppelin's `SafeERC20` for secure token interactions and includes a comprehensive test suite written in **Foundry**, tested on **Arbitrum One**.

 ---